 - ¼ cup (60 ml) extra-virgin olive oil

 - Mixed greens

 - Preheat the oven to 375°F with a rack in the center.
 Remove any giblets and pat chickens dry with paper towels.
 Set the chickens on a rack in a large roasting pan, breast side up, and cut away and discard the two pockets of fat tucked just inside the opening to each chicken’s cavity.

-Combine the rosemary, thyme, oregano, garlic, salt, pepper and olive oil in a mortar, and smash it all into a paste with the pestle.
+- Combine the rosemary, thyme, garlic, salt, pepper, and olive oil in a mortar, and smash it all into a paste with the pestle.
 (Alternatively, use the side of a chef’s knife to smash it all together.)

 - Lay the baguette slices in a single layer on a sheet pan or two and brush each with a little bit of the dressing.

-While the chickens rest, set the roasting pan over medium-high heat on a burner (or two) on the stovetop.
+- While the chickens rest, set the roasting pan over medium-high heat on a burner (or two) on the stovetop.
 Whisk the flour into the pan drippings to form a paste.
 Then pour in the stock and whisk until there are no lumps.
 Simmer briskly for 5 to 10 minutes, lowering heat as necessary, until gravy is as thick as you like.